Making bread has to be one of the most satisfying experiences, and so I want to show you how to make homemade bread.

 Then allow it to rise for at least an hour until the dough has doubled in size.

-Punch down the dough and knead again for a few minutes.
+Punch down the bread dough and knead again for a few minutes.

-Cut the dough into the loaves sizes you want and shape or put them in greased tins.
+Cut the dough into the loaves sizes you want and shape or put them in greased loaf pans.

 Dough that is not going in a tin can be placed on parchment paper, covered with a damp kitchen towel.